Prop Firm Daily Loss vs Drawdown

 Understanding this rule is part of proper risk management.

-Maximum drawdown is the total loss allowed on the account during the entire evaluation period.
+Maximum drawdown is the total amount the account can lose before failing the challenge.

 The Key Difference Between Daily Loss and Drawdown